johnbwoodruff/scheduling-hero-api/README.md

 When the image is running successfully, you'll be able to access it by visiting [http://localhost:3000/hello](http://localhost:3000/hello).
 Any changes you make to the code, nodemon will reload the server upon saving the file.

+### Wireframes

+This app is still very heavily being wireframed.
+If you'd like to follow along with the progress, check out the [Moqups Project](https://app.moqups.com/johnwoodruff91/Eg2wMFKLXy/view).

 ## License

 What Time is released under the [MIT License](./LICENSE).